hackolade/docs/Studio/Query-drivendatamodelingbasedona.md

 Another great advantage of NoSQL databases is their horizontal scaling capability, which is achieved through the distribution of data across servers, data centers, and geography.&nbsp; But efficiently leveraging this capability requires careful design.&nbsp; It is a balancing act between spreading evenly storage and load across the different partitions/shards, and the efficient retrieval of information when serving queries, so the information can be retrieved from a minimal number of partitions/shards - ideally just one.&nbsp;

+polymorphis

 &nbsp;

-&nbsp;

 ## Facilitating communication and collaboration

-Hackolade Studio is graphical tool for entity-relationship diagrams, extended to represent nested objects found in popular technologies for databases and data exchanges.&nbsp; Developers might tell you that, if you want to see the schema, you should just look at the code.&nbsp; Good practices however teach us that schema design for NoSQL databases is even more important than for relational databases where rules of normalization provide some guardrails.&nbsp; JSON is so flexible and powerful that it can be dangerous in the hands of inexperienced developers or ignorance of the factors described above.
+Hackolade Studio is a graphical tool for entity-relationship diagrams, extended to represent nested objects found in popular technologies for databases and data exchanges.&nbsp; Developers might tell you that, if you want to see the schema, you should just look at the code...&nbsp; Probably not the best way to promote collaboration, particularly with non-programmers.

 &nbsp;

+Good practices teach us that schema design for NoSQL databases is even more important than for relational databases where rules of normalization provide some guardrails.&nbsp; JSON is so flexible and powerful that it can be dangerous in the hands of inexperienced developers or with ignorance of all the factors described above.

+&nbsp;

 An ERD picture is worth a thousand words.&nbsp; It fosters communication and helps think through the different ways to denormalize information and balance the different constraints.&nbsp; It also lets non-developers easily visualize and understand data structures that are the foundation of applications and data exchanges.&nbsp; If business users don't understand the context and meaning of the data, it becomes difficult to deploy self-service analytics or make accurate business decisions.

-&nbsp;